youtube/cobalt/cobalt/site/docs/overview.md

-Developers can follow the setup instructions for [Linux](/development/setup-linux.html) or [RasPi](/development/setup-raspi.html) to set up their Cobalt development environment, fetch a copy of the Cobalt code repository, and build a Cobalt binary.
+Developers can follow the setup instructions for [Linux](/development/setup-linux.html) or [RasPi](/development/setup-raspi.html) to set up their Cobalt development environment, clone a copy of the Cobalt code repository, and build a Cobalt binary.
 The [Cobalt support](/development/reference/supported-features.html) guide lists the HTML elements, CSS properties, CSS selectors, and JavaScript Web APIs that developers can use in their Cobalt applications.